Chery KP31 ute Pickup Truck 2026 Concept Makes First International Debut

 Chery to Launch World’s First Diesel Plug-in Hybrid Pickup in Australia

-Chery Automobile has revealed plans to introduce what it claims will be the world’s first diesel-powered plug-in hybrid electric pickup truck (Diesel PHEV) in Australia during the fourth quarter of this year.
-The upcoming model, currently known by its codename KP31, represents a significant step in the company’s global expansion strategy.
+Chery Automobile has announced plans to launch what it describes as the world’s first diesel-powered plug-in hybrid electric pickup truck in Australia during the fourth quarter of this year.

 Chery KP31